AtomMaterialUI/mtslack/readme.md

 This panel controls which tweak toggles are available. **This doesn't actually toggle the tweaks themselves!**.

 Once you've enabled a tweak, a new toggle button will appear on the Channel Header.
 Pressing on these buttons will activate the tweak.

+You can also activate the toggle using a shortcut.

 ![Tweaks](doc/v2/tweaksToolbar.png)

 These settings are saved in the application's Local Storage.

-#### Modal Overlays
+#### Modal Overlays (Alt/Option+O)

 This button will toggle an overlay to display whenever settings are open.

-#### Presence Icons
+#### Presence Icons (Alt/Option+P)

 This button will restore the old school presence icons in the sidebar

-#### Dim Absent People
+#### Dim Absent People (Alt/Option+D)

 This button will dim absent people from the sidebar, making the present ones more prominent.

-#### Loop Over selected themes
+#### Loop Over selected themes (Alt/Option+T)

 This button will loop over the available themes, allowing you to choose a theme in realtime.

-#### Toggle Custom Font
+#### Toggle Custom Font (Alt/Option+F)

 Switch the fonts used in the app with the font you've defined in the Slack Tweak Settings.

-#### Toggle Custom Monospace Font
+#### Toggle Custom Monospace Font (Alt/Option+M)

 Switch the monospace font size and family used in the app with the font you've defined in the Slack Tweak Settings.

-#### Toggle Accent Color
+#### Accent Color (Alt/Option+A)

 Switch the current theme's accent color with the one of your choice.
+You can set the desired color in the Slack Tweak Settings.

+#### Links Color (Alt/Option+L)

+Switch the current theme's links color with the one of your choice.
 You can set the desired color in the Slack Tweak Settings.

 ### Important Note!

 Please note that these tweaks rely on modifying the app realtime.
 There's a high chance further updates from Slack would break those tweaks.
 In this case please report to the repository, thanks!

 ----